Faltings height and N\'eron-Tate height of a theta divisor: N eron--Tate heights

 \subsection{Adelic intersections}

 Let $A$ be an abelian variety over $k$.
 Let $L$ be a rigidified symmetric ample line bundle on $A$.
-Given our choices of absolute values in Section~\ref{sec:abs_value} we obtain, at each $v \in M(k)$, a canonical metric $\|\cdot\|_{L,v}$ on $L_v^\an$ on $\Aan$.
-We refer to Section~\ref{canonical_arch} for the archimedean places, and to Section~\ref{constr_canonical} for the non-archimedean places.
+Given our choices of absolute values in Section~\ref{sec:abs_value}, we obtain, at each $v \in M(k)$, a canonical metric $\|\cdot\|_{L,v}$ on $L_v^\an$ on $\Aan$.
+We refer to Section~\ref{canonical_arch} for the complex embeddings and to Section~\ref{constr_canonical} for the non-archimedean places.